Türkiye slams use of '1915 events' for political gains

 "The events of 1915 are handled unilaterally and used against Türkiye for political purposes," Communications Director Fahrettin Altun.

-The events of 1915 are turning into a tool for political gain against Türkiye, regardless of historical facts, the country's communications director has said.
+The events of 1915 are turning into a tool for political gain against Türkiye, regardless of historical context, the country's communications director has said.

 "The events of 1915 are handled unilaterally and used against Türkiye for political purposes," Fahrettin Altun said on Friday in a video message at The Call for Truth: Historical Facts of the 1915 Events panel held by Türkiye's Communications Directorate in New York.